Southwestern United States: National parks, monuments and forests

-Ethnicity

-The Southwest is ethnically varied, with significant Anglo, Hispanic, Latino, and indigenous populations.
-In addition to regional African American and Asian American groups.
+Demographics

-Hispanic and Latino Americans, mainly Hispanos and Mexican Americans, can be found in large numbers in every major city in the Southwest such as El Paso (80%), San Antonio (63%), Albuquerque (47%), Phoenix (43%), Tucson (41%), Las Vegas (32%), and Mesa (27%).
-Very large Hispanic and Latino populations can also be found in the smaller cities such as Eagle Pass (96%), Las Cruces (56%), Yuma (55%), Blythe (53%), Pueblo (48%), Santa Fe (48%), and Glendale (36%).
+Hispanic Americans can be found in large numbers in every major city in the Southwest such as El Paso (80%), San Antonio (63%), Los Angeles (48%), Albuquerque (47%), Phoenix (43%), Tucson (41%), Las Vegas (32%), and Mesa (27%).
+Over 60 percent of the Latino population in the Southwest is Mexican American.

+Very large Hispanic American populations can also be found in the smaller cities such as Eagle Pass (96%), Las Cruces (56%), Yuma (55%), Blythe (53%), Pueblo (48%), Santa Fe (48%), and Glendale (36%).
 Many small towns throughout the southwestern states also have significantly large Latino populations.
-Arizona and New Mexico are known for their thriving Indo-Hispano cultures.

-The largest African American populations in the Southwest can be found in Las Vegas (10%), San Antonio (7%), and Phoenix (5%), whereas Asian American populations in the Southwest can be found in neighboring California, Colorado, and Texas.
-But there are also significant populations of Asian Americans in Las Vegas, Phoenix, Albuquerque, and Las Cruces.
+The largest Asian American populations in the southwest can be found in California and Texas, with some significant Asian population in Phoenix.
+The most significant American Indian populations can be found in New Mexico and Arizona.

+More than 20% of Native Americans live in the Southwest.

+Before 1700, the only permanent Spanish settlements in the Southwest were along the valley of the upper Rio Grande in New Mexico.